rjpcasalino/blog_bt/pages/posts/2020-02-07-C_Things_Part_II.md

 This does not work the same for arrays, however.
 When an array is used as an argument to a function, the value passed is the location or address of the beginning of said array.

-Disect a problem into parts:
+Dissect a problem into parts:

 ```
 while (*there's another line*)